davidojedalopez/blog/posts/2017-07-13-hi-im-david-ojeda.md

 Recurrent reader of so much awesome content here on dev.to, and just decided to start writing some stuff myself!

-I am also a huuuuge fan of Overwatch, so if anyone's looking for some great matches, do talk to me ðŸ˜‹
+I am also a huuuuge fan of Overwatch, so if anyone's looking for some great matches, do talk to me 😁.